BernardTsai/book/Concepts-ClosedLoop.md

 Closed Loop Automation
 ======================

-> Control loop to converge the current state towards the desired target state.
+<div class="subtitle"> Control loop to converge the current state towards the desired target state.</div>

 A set of actors are involved in the closed loop automation procedure described in this subchapter.